isomerpages/ogp-healthtech-/_where-to-go/Chest Pain/Advice.md

 long run, if not in the near future.</p>
 </li>
 <li>
-<p>Visit your neighborhood GP to enroll in healthier SG screening and check
+<p>Visit your neighborhood GP or polyclinic to enroll in healthier SG screening
-your cholesterol levels and for diabetes screening.
-These are covered by GP subsidy and are not done routinely in the emergency department</p>
+and check your cholesterol levels and for diabetes screening.
+These are not done routinely in the emergency department.</p>
 </li>
 <li>
-<p>If your cholesterol is high and has been advised by your GP to consume
+<p>Take medications prescribed by your primary care doctor.
+They will help
-medications, do be compliant to the medications.
-The preventive benefits will not be immediately apparent but they will help to reduce the risk of a heart attack or stroke in the future.
-Modify your diet to a low fat, low sodium diet may also help to reduce cholesterol and hypertension.</p>
+to reduce your risk of a heart attack or stroke in the future.
+Modifying your diet to a low fat, low sodium diet may also help to reduce cholesterol and hypertension.</p>
 </li>
 <li>
 <p>Smoking Cessation is an important step to prevent heart attack.
 Smoking
 less does not help to reduce the risk as much as compared to complete cessation.
-Your GP may have the tools to help you to quit smoking.</p>
+Your primary care doctor may have the tools to help you to quit smoking.</p>
 </li>
 <li>
 <p>Vaping is not a safe alternative to smoking.
 The risks of heart attack